evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 **THE SHADERS**

-Shaders, as you probably know, are functions in WebGL that control the pixel properties.
+Shaders, as you probably know, are functions in openGL / WebGL that control the pixel properties.
 The ***vertex shader*** controls the geometries of the scene, and the ***fragment shader*** control the coloring at each pixel.
 The shaders are also written in GLSL and therefore are again provided as string:

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>